Akhilaknair/AssetManagement/README.md

 i) The system provides user registration and login functionality.
 ii) Authenticated users can securely log out of the system.
 iii) Users can view and manage their profile information.
-iv) Users are allowed to delete their own accounts.
+iv) Users are not allowed to delete their own accounts.
 v) Role-based access control is implemented with three roles: Admin, Asset Manager, and Employee.

 ## 2. User Management

 i) Admins and Asset Managers can view the list of all registered users.
-ii) Admins and Asset Managers can update and manage user roles.
+ii) Admins and Asset Managers can update and manage user roles and delete a targeted user account.

 ## 3. Asset Management